Jupiter’s Moons Guide: How Many Are There & What Are the Four Largest

 Why does Jupiter have so many moons?

 Jupiter is big – it’s twice as massive as all the other Solar System planets combined.
-Therefore, its gravitational field is strong enough to attract as many as 95 satellites.
+Therefore, its gravitational field is strong enough to attract so many satellites.

 Although Jupiter is famous for its many moons, it doesn’t hold the record.
-The true king of satellites is Saturn, which has over 200 moons!
+The true king of satellites is Saturn, which, as of May 2026, has 292 moons!
 Want to learn more amazing facts about the ringed planet?
 Take our quiz!

 Saturn Quiz: Lord of the Rings… and Moons!